Signaling (telecommunications): Channel-associated versus common-channel signaling

 Channel-associated signaling (CAS) employs a signaling channel that is dedicated to a specific bearer channel.

 Common-channel signaling (CCS) employs a signaling channel which conveys signaling information relating to multiple bearer channels.
 These bearer channels, therefore, have their signaling channel in common.

 Compelled signaling

 Compelled signaling refers to signaling where the receipt of each signal from an originating register needs to be explicitly acknowledged before the next signal can be sent.

 Most forms of R2 register signaling are compelled, while R1 multi-frequency signaling is not.

-The term is only relevant in the case of signaling systems that use discrete signals (e.g. a combination of tones to denote one digit), as opposed to signaling systems which are message-oriented (such as SS7 and ISDN Q.931) where each message is able to convey multiple items of formation (e.g. multiple digits of the called telephone number).
+The term is only relevant in the case of signaling systems that use discrete signals (e.g. a combination of tones to denote one digit), as opposed to signaling systems which are message-oriented (such as SS7 and ISDN Q.931) where each message is able to convey multiple items of information (e.g. multiple digits of the called telephone number).